RuiCunhaM/netronome-p4-documentation/docs/bmv2.md

 | 0x9   | Clone E2E   |
 | 0xa   | Multicast   |

+## User defined metadata
+- User defiened metadata fields are not initialized as 0.

 ## Timestamps
 - Time stamps are 64 bits long
 - Contrary to Bmv2, the `ingress_global_timestamp` is not available through `standard_metadata`.
 If you need to use this field you need to: